linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/sns/latest/dg/mobile-push-send-devicetoken.html

-To migrate existing tokens from a CSV file to AWS
+"To migrate existing tokens from a CSV file to AWS

 You can migrate existing tokens contained in a CSV file.
 The CSV file cannot be larger than 2MB.
 When migrating several tokens, it is recommended to use the CreatePlatformEndpoint API.
-Each of the tokens in the CSV file must be followed by a newline.
+Each of the tokens in the CSV file must be followed by a newline."

 ---